 Name: Yossi Levi

 ID number: 051672855

 Date of birth: 24.90.1952

 Address for service of process 5 Eilot Rd., Ganei Tikva

 Citizenship Israeli

 Membership in Board of Directors No

 committees

 Independent or outside director: No

 Accounting and financial expertise Has accounting and financial expertise and

 or professional qualifications: professional qualification

 Position performed in the Company, Director of Mataf Industrial and Financial Computing

 or in a subsidiary, related company, (a subsidiary of the International Bank)

 investee company or interested party

 of the Company:

 Commencement date of tenure as a 1.1.2021

 director:

 Education: Graduate of Science in Industrial Engineering and

 Management from the Technion.

 Activity during the last five years Head of the Resources Division at the First

-and details of other corporations in International Bank (2006-2019).
+and details of other corporations in International Bank

 which they serve as a director: Serves as a director in Mataf Industrial and Financial

-Computing Division (a subsidiary of the International

-Bank).
+Computing Division.